NextGenTel/akka-tools/akka-tools-jdbc-journal/README.md

     val source = readJournal.currentEventsByPersistenceId(persistenceId, 0, Long.MaxValue)

-Get a live stream of all events for a specific type/tag of aggregates/PersistentActors (Look at PersistenceIdSplitter to understand how this works)
+Get a live stream of all events for a specific type/tag of aggregates/PersistentActors (Look at PersistenceIdParser to understand how this works)

     val source = readJournal.eventsByTag("booking", 0)

 Get a stream of all events for a specific type/tag of aggregates/PersistentActors - which stops when all current events are read
-(Look at PersistenceIdSplitter to understand how this works)
+(Look at PersistenceIdParser to understand how this works)

     val source = readJournal.currentEventsByTag(tag, 0)

-PersistenceIdSplitter
+PersistenceIdParser
 ------------------------

 Akka's PersistentActor-support only cares about the unique persistenceId of one specific Aggregate/PersistentActor.
 It has no concept of the type.

-akka-tools-jdbc-journal uses a PersistenceIdSplitter which knows how to split the persistenceId into both type and unique Id.
+akka-tools-jdbc-journal uses a PersistenceIdParser which knows how to split the persistenceId into both tag and unique Id.
 The default impl uses the last '/' as the separator.

 So if the your persistenceId looks like this: